Lantean shielding: certified 100% projectile-, water-, and vacuum-proof. Batteries not included.

 - Star Trek: The Original Series.
 In the first pilot ("The Cage"), when the Talosians give Captain Pike the illusion of being back on Earth, a matte-painted domed city (Mojave, California) is seen in the background.

 - Babylon 5: a love affair with Domed Hometown if there ever was one.
 Earthdome, capital of the Earth Alliance, is Geneva under a dome or series of domes.
 Marsdome and other Mars cities are under domes.
 The science base studying the Shadow vessel on Ganymede featured a large dome under which the ship was kept and which shattered when it took off.
 The "capital city" of the Shadows on Z'Ha'Dum was underground and featured a large dome.
+By extension, several human starship designs are fundamentally spherical, with the Babylon stations being a collection of spherical and cylindrical sections.

 - Troy in the re-imagined Battlestar Galactica was this according to a deleted scene.
 The mining accident on Troy was a massive explosion that caused the dome to collapse.